 Performed mostly in English, the script included significant sections in Farsi, Punjabi and Spanish.
 It also incorporated music, dance and video.
 Stock Characters: The Cooking Show pushed boundaries both in its content and its aesthetics, but remained accessible: at once angry and hopeful, funny and frightening, beautiful and brutal.

 The November 2007 performances of Stock Characters: The Cooking Show marked the culmination of a three-year journey that, true to MISCELLANEOUS Productions’ tradition, had been as much about community development as it had been about the creation of a work of art.
 Building on workshops and outreach initiatives begun in spring of 2005, a casting call in September of 2006 drew youth from Eastside high schools, community centres and workplaces.

-Polished production values were contributed by an impressive slate of local arts professionals, including Ndidi Cascade (Hip Hop/R&B composer), Bonnie Soon & Jason Overy (World Music composers), Kaoru Matsushita (New Music composer), Jennifer Bishop (choreographer), Marina Szijarto (costume designer), Adrian Muir (lighting designer), Yvan Morissette (set designer) and Jamie Nesbitt (video projection designer).
+Polished production values were contributed by an impressive slate of local arts professionals, including: Ndidi Cascade (Hip Hop/R&B composer), Bonnie Soon and Jason Overy (World Music composers), Kaoru Matsushita (New Music composer); Jennifer Bishop (choreographer); Marina Szijarto (costume designer); Adrian Muir (lighting designer); Yvan Morissette (set designer); and Jamie Nesbitt (video projection designer).
 Esther Oh (consulting social worker), Eric D. Wong (diversity consultant), Azin Sadr and Sarah Sawatsky (assistant directors), and Alison Jenkins (stage manager) also helped to bring Stock Characters to the stage.